brightpuddle/aci-monitor/README.md

 `-s --snapshot`
 Filename for the snapshot.
 The default is `snapshot.json`.
 As the name implies, this file is in JSON, and pretty printed for human-readibility.
 It contains a list of active devices and faults on the network at the point when created.
 The recommendation is to create a new snapshot surrounding a change or upgrade to ensure post-change status hasn't introduced any additional faults.

+`--json`
+Output all logging data in JSON format for data analysis tools, e.g. Splunk.

 `--upgrade`
 Monitor upgrade status of APICs and switches.